NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 I'd amend the wording to suggest that Chinese merchants had no particular reason to travel more than a reasonable short hop into Central Asia or, as /u/Anekdota-Press notes, overseas to a reasonably accessible port.
 However, I would dispute /u/Anekdota-Press' use of 'Maritime Silk Road' here on two grounds.
 Firstly, the 'Maritime Silk Road' as a term effectively exists solely to attempt to salvage some degree of validity to the 'Silk Road' concept without actually fixing its underlying theoretical problems.
 Secondly, although maritime routes did make up a considerable part of Chinese international trade, colloquial uses of the 'Silk Road' almost invariably refer to land routes, and it is not unreasonable for an answer about that (depending somewhat on context) to do the same.

+----- __833.2__ -----2022-09-25 20:33:09+08:00:

+Fair points all round.
+To be extra-fair, the hardcore objection to the 'Silk Road' terminology has come out of the Central Asia field in the last 2-3 years or so, so I'm not surprised that it hasn't travelled back in time to 2003, nor that maritime specialists are still a little bit behind in that regard.
+I'm probably not the one to propose an alternative, but simply referring to it as 'Chinese maritime trade' as something that demythologises the concept might be a way forward.
+But we'll see what actual specialists in the field do.

 ### 834: [Has there ever been an instance of a King’s first born heirs being twin boys?
 If so, how was succession determined?](https://old.reddit.com/r/AskHistorians/comments/xncu4a/has_there_ever_been_an_instance_of_a_kings_first/), submitted on 2022-09-25 11:58:26+08:00.